grafana/agent/docs/maintaining.md

 ## Performing the Release

+If you are performing a release for a release candidate, skip straight to step 8.

 1. Create a new branch to update `CHANGELOG.md` and references to version numbers across the entire repository (e.g. README.md in the project root).
 2. Modify `CHANGELOG.md` with the new version number and its release date.